About me

 • Biosafety level 2+ (BSL2+) regulations, inventory, and paperwork

-• Prepared lab for human samples of unknown COVID-19 status (required upgrade from BSL2 to BSL2+)
+• Prepared lab for human samples of unknown COVID-19 status during the start of the pandemic (required upgrade from BSL2 to BSL2+ since we didn't know which samples could grow virus, so we had to be extra careful)

 • Plants